-Three days after my mammogram last spring David and I met with a surgeon for preliminary discussion about my mammogram results.
+Three days after my mammogram last spring hubby and I met with a surgeon for preliminary discussion about my mammogram results.
 With a serious expression on his face, he rated my newly-discovered mass a 5 on the “suspicious scale” of 1-5, giving even more power to my new ominous enemy.
 This rating was due to the lump’s size and my family history.

 My initial oncology appointment was therefore made that very day, even before my biopsy was scheduled.
 There seemed to be a sense of urgency.
 Perhaps doctors have some kind of intuition about these things, although of course he emphasized the oncology appointment could easily be canceled if it was found to be unnecessary should my biopsy result turn out to be negative.
 Somehow I knew right then and there we would not be canceling it.
 Women have intuition too.